-The delivery part of the customer experience can be one of the most challenging ares of D2C.
+The delivery part of the customer experience can be one of the most challenging areas of D2C.

 All the steps up to here mostly happen online.
-It’s easier to control things that happen online.
+It’s easier to control things which happen online.

 But with product delivery, something has to happen offline.
 In the real world.
 The real world is far harder to control.
 More things can and do go wrong.

 When an order goes into the warehouse, a number of things needs to happen :-

 - the product needs to be collected to fill the order.

 - the order has to be packed correctly, so it’s secure and protected in transit.

 - it has to be handed over to a delivery company.

 - the delivery needs to go through the delivery company distribution. network.

 - it needs to make it through the last mile to the customer’s doorstep.

 This needs to happen with every order.
 If anything goes wrong at any stage, you need to be able to fix the problem quickly.

 Storage and preparing for delivery

 There’s usually some sort of Enterprise Resource Planning (ERP) system like SAP which is used to manage the movement of goods and orders.

 It’s usually IT who set up and maintain these order processing systems.
 That means more IT skills based on your e-Commerce store requirements.

 For example, your ERP systems usually handles your inventory system as we mentioned earlier.
 It’ll tell your website when products are out of stock or running low.
 It’ll tell you when you need more stock.

 Once the product leaves your warehouse, it’s up to the delivery company to get it to the customer.
 But the customer placed the order with you.
 And you’ll still be their first point of contact.